Aaron-Thai/uscovid2020/README.md

 [Mapbox Javascript API](https://docs.mapbox.com/mapbox-gl-js/api/) was used to make the maps.

 Guides used to create the [choropleth](https://github.com/jakobzhao/geog495/tree/main/labs/lab04) and [proportional](https://github.com/jakobzhao/geog458/tree/master/labs/lab03) maps.

+[QGIS 3.16.15](https://qgis.org/en/site/) was used to convert shapefile to GEOJSON.

+[Mapshaper](https://mapshaper.org/) was used to reduce GEOJSON file size.

 [Visual Studio Code](https://code.visualstudio.com/) was used to edit the code.